FARM CAMP 2017

-Farm Camp for 2016 was a great success.
+Farm Camp for 2016 was a great success, and we’re looking to build on that success in 2017.

 @ The Baltimore County Ag-Center (1114 Shawan Rd, Cockeysville, MD 21030)

-$250 per child – price includes t-shirt, snacks and all materials.
+$260 for one child, $240 for an additional child – price includes t-shirt, snacks and all materials.
+Does not include lunch.

 Farm Camp sows the seeds of responsibility, respect, community, and stewardship.
-You can expect your child to have a hands-on farm experience learning about planting and harvesting vegetables, bees and honey, bunnies, goats, horses, feeding and caring for animals, farm equipment and more.
+You can expect your child to have a hands-on farm experience learning about planting and harvesting vegetables, bees and honey, bunnies, goats, horses, feeding and caring for animals, conserving our land and water, farm equipment and more.
 While there is a focus on farming, campers will also have a well-rounded camp experience participating in activities like arts and crafts, games and nature exploration.

 |Ages 8-10 years||Ages 11-13 years|